Smartling/wordpress-localization-plugin/readme.txt

 3. Track translation status within WordPress from the Submissions Board.
 View overall progress of submitted translation requests as well as resend updated content.

 == Changelog ==
+= 1.7.6 =
+* Fixed possible issue when new category may be not assigned to translation after download.
+* Improved support of ACF plugin.
+Added support of fields with `clone` type.
+* Added `Test Connection` button on Configuration profile creation (edit) screen.

 = 1.7.5 =
 * Moved to new version of Guzzle library.